-Nature Index 2018 Rising Stars is based on data from nature index.com, covering articles published during six years from 1 January 2012 to 31 December 2017 at the country level, and articles from 1 January 2015 to 31 December

-2017 at the institution level.
+Nature Index 2018 China is based on data from nature index.com, covering articles published during six years from 1 January 2012 to 31 December 2017 at the country level, and articles from 1 January 2015 to 31 December 2017 at the institution level.
+Most analyses within the supplement use FC as the primary metric.